iansim/Cocos2D-X/README.md

 --------------
  Advanced Main Menu for Cocos2D-X v.2.2.2 including resources.
- For a project of mine i've written an advanced menu test that handles sound, music and animations, without the usage of CocoStudio.
+ For a project of mine i've written an advanced menu test that handles sound, music, animations and transitions without the usage of CocoStudio.

  ![alt tag](https://raw.github.com/snlbase/Cocos2D-X/master/img/advmm.jpg)